 Applications of APRS at Jamboree: Remember, APRS is just another tool in the ham radio operators tool bag.
 It is not an end in itself.
 So how APRS will be used at Jamboree will depend on the amateur radio operators that will be there and are part of the organization.
 We are only providing the tool.
 Think outside the box how we can use position reporting or any othere numeric data from HT's during jamboree.

 We first demonstrated the APRStt concept back in 2001 at Dayton using hardware DTMF decoders and a parallel port voice synthesizer, It was again demonstrated in 2009 by Rick Ruhl W4PC.
-But now finally in 2010, we have a working version demonstrated at Dayton by KA2UPW, Doug that is called APRSspeak.
-It runs on a PC with nothing but a pair of radios, and this establishes a local APRStt zone where any nearby HT that ID's itself by DTMF memory will be converted to APRS at that location. or they can enter their position data too.
+But now finally in 2010, Doug KA2UPW demonstrated a working version at Dayton called APRSspeak.
+It runs on a PC with nothing but a pair of radios, One handling the DTMF users and voice on the APRStt channel of 146.58 (where available) and the other on APRS 144.39.
+This establishes a local APRStt zone where any nearby HT that ID's itself by DTMF memory will be converted to APRS at that location. or they can enter their position data too.